Gaius Maecenas: Legacy

-Film and television portrayals
+In other media

+Maecenas is a supporting character in William Shakespeare's play Antony and Cleopatra, in which he is presented as a level-headed and loyal lieutenant to Octavian; Enobarbus describes him as 'half the heart of Caesar'.
 Maecenas was portrayed by Alex Wyndham in the second season of the 2005 HBO television series Rome.
 He was portrayed by Russell Barr in the made-for-TV movie Imperium: Augustus.
 He is also featured in one episode of the second series of Plebs on ITV.
 In the 2021 TV series Domina, he was portrayed by Youssef Kerkour.